drunkoni/a-certain-mining-tool/README.md

-Python twitter data mining tool
+A certain data mining tool
 ===============================
-Python scripts to mine data from twitter to a csv output.
+Python scripts to mine data.

 This script only works on python3.
 # Setup